 ZZZZZZZZZZZZ: When they say to sleep while baby is sleeping, it is definitely true that you should!
 This is NOT just a friendly piece of advice to pamper the new mom – it is a necessity.
 Your endorphins/adrenaline will carry you for about a week before you crash – hard.
 Don’t let that happen – get help from family and friends, and focus on recovering from childbirth and on breastfeeding.

 WHO’S NORMAL ANYWAY: Understand what normal breastfeeding is like.
-See What is Normal? and Breastfeeding as Baby Grows and the wonderful descriptions of normal breastfeeding in The Womanly Art of Breastfeeding by LLL International.
+See What is Normal? and the wonderful descriptions of normal breastfeeding in The Womanly Art of Breastfeeding by LLL International.
 Hang out with a breastfeeding friend for a while, or visit a La Leche League meeting and see nursing moms in action.

 Good luck, and enjoy your new baby!